 3. Plan for an early night before race day

-The night before your race, whether it be a 5K, 10K, half-marathon or full-marathon, is not the night to close a park down or enjoy evening extra magic hours!
+This may be one of our more obvious Run Disney tips for parents, but the night before your race, whether it be a 5K, 10K, half-marathon or full-marathon, is not the night to close a park down or enjoy evening extra magic hours!
 You will have to be out in the lobby of your hotel by 3:45am, so plan for the family to have an early dinner (or better yet- room service) and enjoy a family movie before early shut-eye.
 If you’re aiming for a PR (personal record time), or you’re planning an ambitious touring day after your race, you’ll need each and every minute of sleep you can get to bank energy for the day of the race.

 4. Manage expectations of your race day including post-race activities